 During the 2018-19 school year and using a camera borrowed from the Beloit Lions Club, the Janesville Lions screened more than 1,100 students from all 12 School District of Janesville elementary schools, as well as several area private/parochial schools and private daycare facilities that are a part of the Preschool4Janevsille (P4J) program.

 Our results showed possible vision issues in about 1 in 6 students.
 Parents were notified of the findings and encouraged to take their child to see an optometrist.
-Those families who could not afford the cost of the appointment, vision correction, or both, were referred to HealthNet of Rock County, to whom the Noon Lions made arrangements to cover these costs.
+Those families who could not afford the cost of the appointment, vision correction, or both, were referred to HealthNet of Rock County and the Lions Club covered the costs.